mjhershfield/universal_interface/README.md

 # Lycan Senior Design Project

+Team Members:
+Matthew Hershfield, Adam Bracci, Gilon Kravatsky, Matthew Self, Andres Muskus

+[!NOTE:]
-NOTE: If loopback doesn't work, make sure you have flashed the FPGA with a fresh bitstream and you pressed the CPU_RST button on the Nexys Video.
+If loopback doesn't work, make sure you have flashed the FPGA with a fresh bitstream and you pressed the CPU_RST button on the Nexys Video.

 ## Timeline (Projected - Spring 2025)
 Phase 1: GPIO Peripheral and Peripheral Muxing (Weeks 1 - 3)